Bank failure mitigation is critical to safeguarding your business against sudden financial shocks.

 Claiming compensation when a bank fails

-The Financial Services Compensation Scheme ('FSCS') is a statutory compensation scheme in the UK for customers of authorised financial services firms.
+The FSCS is a statutory compensation scheme in the UK for customers of authorised financial services firms.
 It provides compensation if these firms are unable to, or are expected to be unable to, fulfil claims against them.

 Most individuals and corporates can claim compensation under the FSCS.
-However, credit institutions, investment firms, insurance undertakings and reinsurance undertakings, collective investment schemes, and pension schemes are typically excluded from claiming.
+However, credit institutions, investment firms, insurance undertakings, reinsurance undertakings, collective investment schemes, and pension schemes are typically excluded from making claims.

 Compensation limits